You Need to Understand How Diabetes Works If You Want to Reverse It and Stop the Rot!

 Note: For more information about prediabetes, refer to the Prediabetes web page.

-Over a period of years, Type 2 diabetes gradually rots out the insides of your body, causing cellular and tissue damage, which leads to major diabetic complications, including:
+Over a period of years, Type 2 diabetes (along with other forms of diabetes) gradually rots out the insides of your body, causing cellular and tissue damage, which leads to major diabetic complications, including: